The Topological Multiverse as the Self-Consistent Extension of Everettian QM to Quantum Gravity: Enlarged Configuration Space

-\paragraph{Definition.} We define a \emph{U-sector} not merely as a distinct quantum state, but as a distinct Hilbert space.
+We define a \emph{U-sector} not merely as a distinct quantum state, but as a distinct superselection sector within the universal Hilbert space.
 It is insufficient to treat universes with different physical constants simply as orthogonal vectors within a single, shared Hilbert space.
 Because the fundamental constants (such as the electron mass or fine-structure constant) appear in the definition of the canonical commutation relations and the Hamiltonian operator itself, states associated with different constants belong to inequivalent representations of the field algebra.

-Therefore, the total configuration space cannot be modeled as a tensor product of a geometry space and a parameter space.
-Instead, the appropriate mathematical structure is a \textbf{direct sum} of the Hilbert spaces associated with every possible choice of physical laws\cite{Roberts1990}.

-Let $\mathcal{H}^{(D,X)}$ denote the standard Hilbert space of canonical quantum gravity for a fixed background theory $\mathcal{T}=(D,X)$ (i.e., the space of wavefunctions $\Psi[h_{ij},\phi]$ governed by a specific Hamiltonian constraint).
-The total, or ``Grand,'' Hilbert space is:
+The appropriate mathematical structure, for a purely discrete family of background theories, is a \emph{direct sum} of the Hilbert spaces associated with every possible choice of physical laws~\cite{Roberts1990}.
+Let $\mathcal{H}^{(\mathfrak{U},\mathfrak{D}, \mathfrak{X})}$ denote the standard Hilbert space of canonical quantum gravity for a fixed background theory $\mathcal{T}=(\mathfrak{U},\mathfrak{D},\mathfrak{X})$.
+For a discrete theory space $\mathcal{T}$ the total, or ``Grand," Hilbert space is